neelakshimitra/Sector-Comparison-1/README.md

 - The 2008 crash wiped out nearly 90% of portfolio value, and it took over 8 years (2,038 trading days) to recover — a powerful reminder of the long-term impact of market crashes.
 - The 2021–2022 correction also resulted in a sharp 71.87% decline, but this time recovery came much faster (185 days), showing how post-COVID tech strength helped rebound.
 - Shorter drawdowns in 2024 reflect more recent volatility, including ongoing dips without full recovery.

+## 🧠 Final Reflection

+This project helped me bridge theoretical return calculations with practical financial analysis.
+By manually coding return logic and then validating it using PerformanceAnalytics, I gained a clearer understanding of how different sectors behave, how dividends and splits affect performance, and why risk metrics like drawdowns and Sharpe ratios matter as much as returns.
+This is one of my first end-to-end financial analytics projects in R, and I'm excited to continue building on this foundation.